-The Patterson group is fiercely excited about carefully doing things to molecules that have never been done before.
+The Patterson group is dedicated to carefully doing things to molecules that have never been done before.
 We are pursuing two cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.

 - We are using the exquisite control and agility of modern microwave synthesizers and ion trapping techniques to prepare polyatomic molecules in single quantum states for the first time.

 November 10, 2018: We’ve got the zig-zag pattern.
 Now we can start squeezing experiments.